patsc/patsc/README.md

 My name is Patrick and I am working as a senior scientist at ETH Zurich.

 In my job, I am working on different, technology related aspects of cyber security.
 During my PhD I have worked on formal modelling of security protocols and the formal analysis of their security properties.
-After my PhD I have spent quite some time in industry and have worked in various security related positions (software engineer, security architect, etc.) before coming back to academia.
+After my PhD I have spent quite some time in industry and have worked in various security related positions (software engineer, security architect, etc.) before returning to academia.

 I am interested in all kind of information security related technical challenges.